johnedstone/gphotos-upload/README.md

 An example would be `z:/path/to/file z:/path/to/dir`
 * On Linux, upload.py will take filenames directly or with path name expansion, and/or directories.
 An example would be `/path/to/file /path/to/* /path/to/dir`
-* upload.py does not recurse directories.
+* upload.py does not recurse directories on Windows.
+Linux will recurse one level.
+Need to make this consistent This can be done by listing multiple directories, on both Linux and Windows.
-This can be done by listing multiple directories, on both Linux and Windows.
+* added --dry-run --credentials, --exclude

 ## Usage, revised